 The South Georgian Quarter of the city has been the leading cultural quarter of the city since the foundation of the State.
 Its concentration of national institutions, closely situated to the Houses of the Oireachtas makes this quarter unique.
 The depth and range of facilities in this cluster has grown over recent decades.
-Significant investment has seen transformative improvements to the quality of space including the National Gallery, upgrades to the National Library and the Natural History Museum.
+Significant investment has seen transformative improvements to the quality of space including the National Gallery, upgrades to the National Library, the Natural History Museum and the proposed development of a new National Children's Science Centre at Earlsfort Terrace.
 The area also contains important smaller institutions such as the Irish Architectural Archive, the Royal Irish Academy; the Museum of Literature Ireland and a wide range of facilities regularly used for cultural, music and other performances.

+It is the Policy of Dublin City Council:

 South Georgian Quarter Cultural Hub

-To support the role of the South Georgian Quarter as a CU8 cultural hub of national significance and to support the growth and use of buildings within the area for cultural, heritage and artistic purposes.
+CU8 To support the role of the South Georgian Quarter as a cultural hub of national significance and to support the growth and use of buildings within the area for cultural, heritage and artistic purposes.